Spindle-Agile/AgileGovernance-Constitution/AgileGovernance-Constitution.md

 ### 1.3 Authority to Act

-As a Partner assigned to a Role, you have the authority to execute any Next-Actions you reasonably believe are useful for enacting your Role’s Purpose or Accountabilities.
+As a Organization's Member assigned to a Role, you have the authority to execute any Next-Actions you reasonably believe are useful for enacting your Role’s Purpose or Accountabilities.

 However, you cannot exert control or cause a material impact within a Domain owned by another Role or another sovereign entity, unless you have their permission.
 The authority granted in this paragraph is further limited by Section 2.1.2.

 ### 1.4 Authority over Domains

-As a Partner assigned to a Role, you have the authority to control and regulate each Domain of your Role.
+As a Organization's Member assigned to a Role, you have the authority to control and regulate each Domain of your Role.
 You may do this on a case-by-case basis when others request permission to impact one of your Domains, by considering the request and allowing or withholding permission.

 You may also define **_“Policies”_** for your Domains, which are either grants of authority that allow others to control or cause a material impact within a Domain, or limits on how others may do so when otherwise authorized.
-Before a Policy is valid, you must first publish it in a forum convenient to all Partners who may be impacted.
+Before a Policy is valid, you must first publish it in a forum convenient to all Organization's Members who may be impacted.

 The authorities granted to you in this section may be further limited by constraints defined under Section 2.1.2.